dhan0406/Resume/README.md

 * Designed and managed guidelines and curriculum for cosmetology and barbering courses per Washington State Legislature.
 * Provided individualized career counseling and advising for students to help achieve their career goals upon graduation.
 * Ad Operation: Managed the school website and client portal; advertising and press release on local newspapers and TV stations.

-__NANCYRELLA.COM__ | Seoul, Korea `June – Sept 2015`
-<br>_Executive Assistant_
-* Managed sales data, including day-to-day volume, and created pivots to analyze and compare sales growth.
-* Managed RMA and followed up with defectives to keep track of daily and weekly inventory updates.
-* Connected with international clients via web and phone to build customer loyalty and to provide individualized service.

 __US SCHOLARS__ | Seoul, Korea `June - Sept 2014`